Contents

 We think investment apps are great by the way, they’re simple and easy to use, and take the hard work out of investing yourself.
 They’re perfect if you’re just starting to invest, or are still building up your savings and pension.
 For instance PensionBee¹ is great for pensions, and highly recommended (5* rated too).

-But, they’re not the same as a financial advisor, who can offer a much better service and wider range of options and advice – suited to those who do have lots of savings and a larger pension.
+But, they’re not the same as a financial advisor, who can offer a much better service and wider range of options and advice.

 If you want to find the best 'robo-advisor' check out our best investment platforms.